jingcaiguo/jingcaiguo.github.io/_pages/about.md

 In *Proceedings of the Thirty-Seventh AAAI Conference on Artificial Intelligence (AAAI, CCF-A)*, 2023.

-- **Significance**: We are the first to investigate sample-level graph and formulate zero-shot learning to a graph-to-semantics matching task.
+**Contribution**: We are the first to investigate sample-level graph and formulate zero-shot learning to a graph-to-semantics matching task.
 </div>
 </div>